Browse listings of

 What?
 Sitting in your car for hours, for an outdoor experience?
 Yet, this is what anglers do for one brief period every April - they line up during the wee hours of the night, napping, anticipating, just waiting for the gate to open.
 Why?
 Because Spinney is closed for the winter, and opens when the ice is gone.
 The anticipatory anglers want the first cast to the trout, hungry and rising after ice-off.

 The rewards are in the reservoir, if you can get them.
-Spinney Reservoir is best know for its large Rainbow trout, although it also harbors browns, Snake River cutthroats, cuttbows and Northern Pike.
+Spinney Reservoir is best know for its large Rainbow trout, although it also harbors browns, cuttbows, Northern Pike, and Yellow Perch.
 The Rainbows can be large, and are plentiful.
 For this reason, Spinney Mountain Reservoir is designated as Gold Medal Water.
 Like fishing for pike?
 The Division of Wildlife would appreciate it very much if you catch a lot of pike, and keep them.
 The larger pike, it seems, have a fondness for trout (as in food).

 Spinney Mountain Reservoir sits an at elevation of 8680 feet